joggrdocs/joggr-templates/examples/microservice/docs/contribution-guidelines.md

 ## Testing Standards

-When contributing to the User Authentication Service, please follow the following standards:
+When contributing to the *User Authentication Service*, please follow the following standards:

 * You **MUST** write a unit test for all code changes.

+* All tests **MUST** pass.

-* You **MUST** test your code.
-When we review the code, we expect that you have already tested it to ensure the microservice works as expected.
+* You **MUST** test your code locally.
+When we review the code, we expect that you have already tested it thoroughly.

 ## Code Review Standards

 Please follow our [Branching Standards](https://app.joggr.io/app/documents/c80c811a-b3cc-4b6f-b3d7-5cab383ca36f/edit#branching-standards) to ensure a quick review.
 We review Pull Requests daily.
-Our SLA for a review is 24 hours.
+Our SLA for a review is **24 hours**.

 > \[!TIP]
 >